yblebon/yblebon.github.io/README.md

 - "The EU has imposed sanctions on six senior Russian officials and a chemical research centre over the Novichok poisoning of anti-Putin campaigner Alexei Navalny. " - https://www.bbc.com/news/world-europe-54552480

-Out of curiosity: Who is supposed to sanction EU if there is a poisoning attempt from EU?

 - "EU corruption scandal puts democracy under attack - European Parliament head" - https://www.bbc.co.uk/news/world-europe-63941509

 - "Police in Brussels have raided a lockdown orgy in the basement of a gay bar – collaring 25 people, including several diplomats and a member of the European Parliament, according to reports." - https://nypost.com/2020/12/01/brussels-cops-bust-lockdown-orgy-attended-by-diplomats-reports/

 - "As nouns the difference between persecutor and prosecutor is that persecutor is a person or thing that persecutes or harasses while prosecutor is a lawyer who decides whether to charge a person with a crime and tries to prove in court that the person is guilty." - https://wikidiff.com/prosecutor/persecutor

-In some cases prosecutor can be also a persecutor, when prosecutor exploits laws and his/her network in both worlds (ying and yang) to harass someone so he/her stays on governement payroll or for job promotion.
-For example: exploiting EU law about disease (COVID), exploiting EU laws about nationalities, exploiting laws in the countries you visit if you are travelling, etc

-For instance "Pachamama" who works as a legal officer at the Office of the Prosecutor at the United Nations stuidies torture.
-She can use that knowledge to protect innocents people or in certain case use it to perscute (torture) mentally a victim (persecution, tricks, media, information manipulation, etc).

 - "The couple met when Emmanuel was only 15 years old ...
 It is often said that Emmanuel developed very warm feelings for his teacher, and the two started a relationship, which adds that the sexual minimum age in France is 15 years.
 Thus, nothing illegal should have taken place." - https://timespek.com/love-story-emmanuel-and-brigitte-macron/

 - "The U.S. Food and Drug Administration (FDA) has announced that new evidence has emerged linking Pfizer Covid shots to blood clotting, according to reports." - https://ussanews.com/2022/12/17/fda-pfizers-covid-shots-linked-to-blood-clotting/

-If there is a blood clotting in the brain, an assault with a blow on the head (left side) is the first explanation (was a welcome message in Madagascar, may be).
-An assault that resulted in a little scar (left eyebrow)
+# Bug Tracking

+- In some cases prosecutor can be also a persecutor, when prosecutor exploits laws and his/her network in both worlds (ying and yang) to harass someone so he/her stays on governement payroll or for job promotion.
+For example: exploiting EU law about disease (COVID), exploiting EU laws about nationalities, exploiting laws in the countries you visit if you are travelling, etc. For instance "Pachamama" who works as a legal officer at the Office of the Prosecutor at the United Nations stuidies torture.
+She can use that knowledge to protect innocents people or in certain case use it to perscute (torture) mentally a victim (persecution, tricks, media, information manipulation, etc).

+- Who is supposed to sanction EU if there is a poisoning attempt from EU?

+- Individual supposed to feel better better in Africa bur being assaulted the first weeks.

 # Behaviour Driven Development Testing
 Let's show some examples of stories that we call "vespa contacts" using BDD: